Spectrum FAQ

 How do I know if I have got places at an event I have requested to attend?

 We respond to everyone who has asked for places via text message or email once the event has been checked and processed.
+We typically allow a little time for requests to come in before doing this.
+This varies by event and also by how far ahead in the future the event is.

 How do I know if you have received my event payment?